Types of Algae Found in Pools and How to Remove Them

 1. Test Water Weekly

-Frequent water testing helps maintain proper chemical balance, ensuring that pH, chlorine, and alkalinity levels remain within ideal ranges.
+Frequent water testing helps maintain proper chemical balance, ensuring pH, chlorine, and alkalinity levels remain within ideal ranges.

 2. Balance Pool Chemicals

 Regularly adjust chemical levels to prevent algae growth.
-Keep the pH between 7.2-7.6 and chlorine levels at 1-3 ppm for optimal sanitization.
+Keep pH between 7.2-7.6 and chlorine levels at 1-3 ppm for optimal sanitization.

 3. Clean Consistently